Fujifilm X-M1 vs Sony RX1

 It is notable that the X-M1 offers wifi support, while the RX1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the X-M1 and the RX1 have been discontinued, but can regularly be found used on ebay.
 The RX1 was replaced by the Sony RX1R, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Sony RX1 Manual.
+Further information on the features and operation of the X-M1 and RX1 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Sony RX1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-M1 or the Sony RX1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.